maliMirkec/personal-website/site/testimonials/denise-weidlich.md

     cta:
       href: /contact/
       title: Hire me
 excerpt: It was a pleasure to work with Silvestar.
-He delivered the project on time with good quality...
+The collaboration between us during our...
 ---

 > _It was a pleasure to work with Silvestar.
-He was available on a short notice, he closely collaborated with the PM on the project and delivered it on time with good quality.
-I would work with him again, and actually we are considering to kick off our next project with him._
+The collaboration between us during our several projects was really good and the results are always is super good quality.
+I would work with him again._